belizario87/sticker-generator-app/README.md

 ## Features
-Consumes movies API and generates stickers for whatsapp
+Consumes API's and generates stickers for whatsapp

+* Consumes an API that parses the title and image and generates stickers